blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 sets the view variable called 'posts' equal to the return value of the ``find('all')`` method of the Post model.
-Our Post model is automatically available at ``$this->Post`` because we've followed Cake's naming conventions.
+Our Post model is automatically available at ``$this->Post`` because we've followed CakePHP's naming conventions.

-To learn more about Cake's controllers, check out the :doc:`/controllers` chapter.
+To learn more about CakePHP's controllers, check out the :doc:`/controllers` chapter.

 Creating Post Views